 What Am I Entitled To Under Workers’ Compensation?

-Under Louisiana law for workers’ compensation, your insurance is undertaken entirely by your employer and can’t be deducted from your payroll.
+Under state law, your insurance is undertaken entirely by your employer and can’t be deducted from your payroll.
 Apart from having most – if not all – of your wages paid out while you recover, the law provides that you are entitled to necessary medical testing.
 If your employer refuses to pay your wages or deducts insurance from your salary, don’t hesitate to contact an attorney to step in on your behalf.

 Are you unsure what your claim is worth, or if you have a workers’ comp case at all?
 Don’t let crucial financial benefits you are already entitled to slip through your hands while you are busy recovering; contact an attorney from Babcock Injury Lawyers.
 We will fight to preserve your rights while you take the time necessary to recover from your workplace injury.